 3. No Updates

-As mentioned in our other post “What Do Top Apps Have in Common,” it’s extremely egregious for developers to abandon applications and stop making updates.
+As mentioned in our other post “What Do Top Apps Have in Common,” it’s extremely egregious for developers to abandon mobile applications and stop making updates.
 Minor bugs can eventually build up to angry comments left on app stores.
 While you’ll still have a loyal following, they’d appreciate it more if you took care to make upgrades.
 It’s especially poor form if you have a paid app that you don’t provide updates for to correct bugs or provide new content.

 4. “Rate” or “Like” Requests